 - Restaurant Jobs

-Training opportunities usually depend on the size of the restaurant and whether it is an independent operation or part of a chain.
+Training opportunities usually depend on the size of the restaurant and whether it's an independent operation or part of a chain.
 Larger restaurant chains usually offer structured training schemes, while independent restaurants are more likely to offer on-the-job training on a more informal basis.

 Key training areas include: